 Ben Lamming- MEMS Senior Electrical Engineer “I would highly recommend considering an apprenticeship to anyone looking for post GCSE or A level prospects.”

 Apprenticeships have many benefits that can often be overlooked when students are going through the process of deciding what to do after they finish school.
-The main advantage; gaining practical work experience whilst studying and earning while you learn.
+The main advantage; gaining practical work experience whilst studying and earning while you are learning.
 Plus, receiving a recognised qualification, you can showcase to future employers.

 The event was a huge success, with 35 applicants for the MEMS apprenticeship scheme.